 The release of "Pokemon Go" brought with it an increase in accidents and medical costs.
 HealthSparq compiled data from their clients to show what an injury from Pokemon Go could cost.
 Ref.
 Source 4z.

-Today is: 19th May (GMT), in history on the 19th of May, 1910 AD the following event happened:
+Today is: 18th September (GMT), in history on the 18th of September, 1959 AD the following birth happened: